dimroc/blog/_posts/2015-01-08-centralized-logging-of-iphone-with-papertrail.md

 ###Reference Material
 - [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) is a pod that enables one to easily and asynchronously carry logs from the device to a destination, whether it be a terminal, a file, or a service.
 It's the keystone to this arch, if you get what I'm saying.
 - PapertrailLumberjack allows one to transfer the logs from your iPhone to the Papertrail service.
-So, as you can see, a lot of the work is done for us.
-- Unfortunately, [the instructions here](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-ios-or-os-x-apps/) are only talking about Objective C, and they refer to an outdated CocoaLumberjack.
+- Unfortunately, [the instructions for PapertrailLumberjack](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-ios-or-os-x-apps/) are only talking about Objective C, and they refer to an outdated CocoaLumberjack.

-###Explanation of Solution
+###Issues
 1. The PapertrailLumberjack pod doesn't support the current CocoaLumberjack.<br>

     No worries.
 [There is a patched PaperTrailLumberjack that supports CocoaLumberjack 2.x](https://bitbucket.org/luisrecuenco/papertraillumberjack).